ImperialCollegeLondon/oblique-plane-microscopy/dOPM-HCA/README.md

 ### **What it does:**

-* Uses the same OPM acquisition pipeline as real imaging
+* Uses the same OPM acquisition pipeline as sample imaging
 * But scans calibration beads instead
 * Helps determine: